 On 888-Barbara, host Barbara Corcoran answers life, relationship, and business questions.
 Here podcast name refers to the phone number you can call to ask your question.
 That’s a clever way to imbue personality and promote her show.

-2. Consider the Search-Ability
+5. Consider the search-ability

 Podcasts are part of the digital media world so how easily a show can be found via keyword searches affects audience growth.
 The “search-ability” of a podcast’s name refers to its SEO value and whether it will appear as a result to a user’s query.

 Many podcast directories reference a podcast’s title and author fields when deciding if your podcast is related to a user’s search.
-In order to increase the likelihood of your show appearing in these results, consider including the keyword potential listeners will use when looking for information about your topic.
+In order to increase the likelihood of your show appearing in these results, consider including the keywords potential listeners will use when looking for information about your topic.

 How many times has a friend suggested a new podcast you simply must to listen to?

 Word-of-mouth recommendations are a big part of organically growing an audience so it shouldn’t be glossed over.
 Think about how your listeners will talk about your podcast to their network.
 Think about if the name is difficult to spell, uses uncommon abbreviations, or has homonyms.

 For example, say I have a weight loss podcast called “Fifteen Lbs.
 To Go.”
 It’s descriptive and concise, but may cause problems for word-of-mouth recommendations.
 “Did you say fifteen or fifty?”, “Is the number spelled out or just one-five?”, and “Oh, it’s L-B-S, not the word pounds?” are a few questions that will impact how easy it will be for the new listener to ultimately find my show.